raivenrl/automation-testing-challenge/README.md

 * Assertions to check successful and unsuccessful login attempts
 * Test reporting with Playwright

+## Technologies Used

+* Node.js
+* Playwright
+* Cucumber.js

 ## Issues Encountered:

 * Locked Out User: The “locked_out_user” account failed to log in as expected.
 * Performance Issue: The “performance_glitch_user” experienced noticeable delays.

-These issues were not fixed intentionally, as the purpose of this challenge was to test and report findings rather than modify the application behavior.
+These issues were not fixed intentionally, as the purpose of this challenge was to test and report findings.

 ## Test Report